 Daily Training Rhythm

-Please note that timetables, faculty and studio allocations may be adjusted for pedagogical, safety or operational reasons.
+Timetables, faculty and studio allocations may be adjusted for pedagogical, safety, artistic or operational reasons.

 Training and Rehearsal Venues